Skip to content

 OptionDescription

-containerStyleStyles the main wrapper of the command palette (positioned in the center of the screen).
+containerStyleStyles the main wrapper of the command palette (center dialog).

-containerInputFieldStyleStyles the section containing the search input and icons.
+containerInputFieldStyleStyles the header containing the search input and icons.

 listStyleStyles the list container that holds all commands.